Previous Chapter

 Instead of "peaceably," we have "safely."
 There's a big difference, for one may attack safely without making political peace as a ruse.
 As "safely" is the same Hebrew word as "at ease" in the quote discussed earlier, this verse could read, "Easily/confidently/successfully/wonderfully, into the rich places of the province, he will enter."

-I will agree that the King of the North enters Iraq (initially) portraying himself to the Iraqi peoples and to the world as a good man bent on good ends, but this in itself does not necessitate his making peace treaties with groups and nations, as ruses, prior to attacking them.
-In my mind, he enters Iraq with deception and smooth talk, but after that he will not mask his invasions as peace objectives.
+I will agree that the King of the North initially enters Iraq / Syria portraying himself to the Iraqi peoples, and to the world, as a man seeking to right wrongs, but this doesn't necessitate his making peace treaties with groups and nations, as ruses, prior to attacking them.
+In my mind, he enters Iraq with deception and smooth talk, but will not mask his invasions as peace objectives.
+He may claim to be helpful to a common and popular cause, which does not necessarily include a premise or promise not to use warfare.

 In the deeper analysis, the things conveyed by Daniel and Isaiah concerning the anti-Christ's intrusions into nations are the maneuvering's of a Tyrannosaurus Rex.
 Such a beast does not require a peace deal to capture its victims, but overwhelms them.
 Isaiah conveys this raw power in a passage revealing the uplifted heart of Anti-Christ:

-"And I [the anti-Christ] take away the borders of peoples, and their treasures I have robbed, and I subdue inhabitants as a mighty one...
-I have gathered all the land, and there was not one moving a wing, or opening a mouth, or one chirping" (10:14).
+"'And I take away the borders of peoples, and their treasures I have robbed, and I subdue inhabitants as a mighty one...
+I have gathered all the land, and there was not one moving a wing, or opening a mouth, or one chirping'" (10:14).

 If he were to make a peace treaty with one nation and then betray and invade, no other nation would thereafter be so naive as to fall for the same ruse.
 But look for one who just plows through "marvelously," with most victimized nations unable to muster a significant resistance...until the appointed time of his end.

-I have read articles (that I agree with) wherein the "2300 evenings and mornings" found in Daniel 8 are properly interpreted as literal days (some wild-cat interpreters teach that they are 2300 years) and moreover are properly understood as a period of nearly seven years within the 70th Week.
-And yet the articles don't mention how that 2300-day period obliterates the peace-treaty theory.
-Is it not clear enough that there is nothing Revealed by God concerning those 2300 days but the military activity of the anti-Christ leveled against Israel?
+I agree with articles wherein the "2300 evenings and mornings" found in Daniel 8 are properly interpreted as literal days (some wild-cat interpreters teach that they are 2300 years) and moreover are properly understood as a period of nearly seven years within the 70th Week.
+And yet some articles don't mention how that 2300-day period obliterates the peace-treaty theory.
+Is it not clear enough that there is nothing revealed by God concerning those 2300 days but the military activity of the anti-Christ leveled against Israel?

-Behold something amazing.
-There are those who (like me) believe that the "king of the north" in Daniel 11:21-31 is the end-time anti-Christ, and yet they too fail to concur that this view obliterates the peace-treaty theory.
+There are those who (like me) believe that the "king of the north" in Daniel 11:21-31 is the end-time anti-Christ, and yet they fail to concur that this view obliterates the peace-treaty-with-Israel concoction.
 There is warfare throughout those verses, even against Israel, and it can be plainly seen that they speak on events within the first half of the Week.
 There will be no peace treaty with Israel in the first half of the Week.

 Do you believe that the anti-Christ will take Jerusalem in the middle of the Week without a prior siege of lengthy duration?
 This is the impression given by those who support a peace treaty, that the deal is betrayed by the anti-Christ at mid-Week, wherefore he instantly enters the Jerusalem sanctuary and sets up the Abomination with no time allotted for a war beforehand.
-Raise your hands any readers who think the Jews will not put up a fight when the anti-Christ invades their country.
+Raise your hands anyone who thinks the Israelis will not put up a fight when the anti-Christ invades their country.
 Not one hand.

 We are wrongly taught that, as the Gog of Ezekiel 38 covers Israel's mountains with his armies, he weakens Israel profusely enough to allow the anti-Christ, viewed as another ruler besides Gog, to step easily/instantly into Israel to take her captive.
-This view is of course rejected by others and myself who equate Gog with the anti-Christ, wherefore we view the covering of Israel like a cloud as the invasion of the anti-Christ's fighters in the first half of the Week so that they are readied to take Jerusalem by the midway point (at verse 31).
+This view is of course rejected by others who equate Gog with the anti-Christ, wherefore we view the covering of Israel like a cloud as the invasion of the anti-Christ's fighters in the first half of the Week so that they become ready to take Jerusalem by the midway point at verse 31.

-Verses 21-31 in Daniel 11 show that the anti-Christ is opposed to the "holy covenant" throughout the first half of the Week, and in fact his invasions into Egypt (as of verse 25) are driven by his animosity toward that covenant.
-This holy covenant of which I now speak is not the unholy covenant of Daniel 9:27; rather, "holy covenant" is a phrase denoting Israel's right to exist (which was granted by God Himself).
+Verses 21-31 show that the anti-Christ is opposed to the "holy covenant" throughout the first half of the Week, and in fact his invasions into Egypt (as of verse 25) are driven by his animosity toward that covenant.
+This holy covenant of which I now speak is not the unholy covenant of Daniel 9:27; rather, "holy covenant" is a phrase denoting Israel's right to exist, granted long ago by God Himself.

 The reason that the anti-Christ attacks Egypt in the first half of the Week is that he is not yet willing (may feel he's not powerful enough) to conquer Israel at that time, as can be seen quite vividly in verse 28, where we read that he strikes Israel a jolt but returns to his own land...before coming back south to finish his anti-Israeli business nearer to the mid-point.
 This picture does not allow a peace treaty with Israel at that time.